-My consultants reject (17b) as a description of Figure 3-4, despite the fact that the CoL event takes place inside the square.
+CoL event takes place inside the square.
 For (17b) to be true, the ball would have to be located outside the square in the source state of the CoL event and inside in the end state.
 An event Location interpretation of the Ground phrase in (17b) is unavailable.
 The Ground phrase invariably encodes a Place function, not a Locative relation.
-Using the notational conventions of Jackendoff (2002), the semantic composition in (17b) can be represented as in Figure 5, either in terms of a Jackendoffian Path semantics (CS I) or in terms of a state-change semantics (CS II) - both analyses are compatible with the facts presented in this section.
-Double lines indicate the projection of phrases from their heads in the syntactic representation and the determination of ontological types from conceptual functions in Conceptual Structure (CS); the parallelism is intended as a reminder that conceptual functions tend to be encoded by syntactic heads.
-Dashed lines encircle the domains of the contribution of "Lexical Conceptual Structures" (LCS) as encoded in particular by the verb ook 'enter' (or 'become inside') and the preposition ich(-il) 'in'.
-Functional categories and the internal structure of the noun phrases are ignored in Figure 5.
+Using the notational conventions of Jackendoff (2002), the semantic composition in (17b) can be represented as in Figure 6.5, either in terms of a Jackendoffian Path semantics (CS I) or in terms of a State-Change semantics (CS II); both analyses are compatible with the facts presented in this section.
+Double lines indicate the projection of phrases from their heads in the syntactic representation and the determination of ontological types from conceptual functions in CS; the parallelism is intended as a reminder that conceptual functions tend to be encoded by syntactic heads.
+Dashed lines encircle the domains of the contribution of "Lexical Conceptual Structures" (LCS) as encoded in particular by the verb ook "enter" (or "become inside") and the preposition ich (-il) "in."
+Functional categories and the internal structure of the noun phrases are ignored in Figure 6.5.
 Indices encode the mapping between CS and syntax.
-The LCSs of òok and ich(-il) are combined through the process of "argument fusion" as discussed in Jackendoff (1990).
-The PP headed by ich(-il) encodes a Place function which is mapped either into a Path function (CS I) or a Locative state which in turn maps into a state change (INCH "inchoative") function (CS II), depending on whether ook has a Path (CS I) or CoL (CS II) semantics.
-The evidence presented in particular in section 3 below suggests that the latter analysis (CS II) is correct.
+The LCSs of ∂ok and ich(-il) are combined through the process "argument fusion" as discussed in of Jackendoff (1990).
+The PP headed by ich(-il) encodes a Place function, which is mapped either into a Path function (CS I) or a Locative state, which in turn maps into a state change (INCH "inchoative") function (CS II), depending on whether ∂ok has a Path (CS I) or CoL (CS II) semantics.
+The evidence presented in particular in the following section suggests that the latter analysis (CS II) is correct.

-The absence of Path encoding in Ground phrases sets Yucatec apart from betterstudied verb-framed languages such as those mentioned above, although, as argued in Bohnemeyer et al., ms., it does not appear to be a rare phenomenon in the languages of the world.
-For present purposes, the absence of Path specifications in the Ground phrase combined with the requirement of CoL verbs as heads of verbal cores in CoLdenoting clauses sets the stage for the hypothesis, pursued in the following sections, that Path is not encoded at all in Yucatec and that Motion is systematically cast as CoL in Yucatec semantics.
+The absence of Path encoding in Ground phrases sets Yucatec apart from better-studied verb-framed languages such as those previously mentioned, although, as argued in Bohnemeyer et al. (2007), it does not appear to be a rare phenomenon in the languages of the world.
+For present purposes, the absence of Path specifications in the Ground phrase combined with the requirement of CoL verbs as heads of verbal cores in CoL-denoting clauses sets the stage for the hypothesis, pursued in the following sections, that Path is not encoded in Yucatec and that Motion is systematically cast as CoL in Yucatec semantics.